 Dentures are almost always associated with senior citizens.
 However, dentures are more common than you might think amongst younger populations.
-According a Biting Into Dental Care Survey, over half of respondents (53 percent) said they received dentures for the first time before reaching age 44.
+According to a Biting Into Dental Care Survey, over half of respondents (53 percent) said they received dentures for the first time before reaching age 44.

 Dentures aren’t ideal for any age, especially for younger folks—but dentures are usually better than the alternative: ignoring your dental problems and having a smile you’re not happy with.

-In this blog, the Gaithersburg dentists at Clopper’s Mill Dental Care will show you a few signs that you might need dentures.
+The Germantown dentists at Clopper’s Mill Dental Care will show you a few signs that you might need dentures.
 If you are experiencing any or all of these oral health problems, it’s definitely time to visit your local dentist and figure out if dentures might be a good option for you and your health.

 Your teeth are loose or shifting.

 If you’re noticing some of your adult teeth shifting frequently or coming loose, it’s time to visit your dentist.
 This is a sure-fire sign of advanced gum disease that needs immediate treatment.
-This goes beyond tooth health, as gum disease at any stage can affect your overall health, and even the condition of your heart.
+This goes beyond tooth health, as gum disease at any stage can affect your overall health and even the condition of your heart.

 In cases like this, you might need extensive periodontal treatment, including tooth extraction.
 Once your ailments are cleared up, dentures could be an excellent option to keep your jaw in good shape and bring your smile back to life.